swastiksuvam55/Playright_tests_neetoplanner/README.md

 # Playright_tests_neetoplanner
-Playwright tests for neetoplanner as part of big binary academy assessment
+Playwright tests for neetoplanner as part of big binary assessment